deadlydog/deadlydog.github.io/ReadMe.md

 # Daniel Schroeder's Programming Blog

-This repository was initially cloned off of [Minimal Mistakes GitHub Pages Starter](https://github.com/mmistakes/mm-github-pages-starter), and then updated with my content and configuration.
+This repository was initially cloned off of [Minimal Mistakes GitHub Pages Starter][MinimalMistakesGitHubPagesStarterRepoUrl], and then updated with my content and configuration.

-We currently use the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes).
-View [the documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
+We currently use the [Minimal Mistakes theme][MinimalMistakesThemeGitHubRepoUrl].
+View [the documentation][MinimalMistakesThemeDocumentationUrl].

 ## Running Jekyll locally

 ### Prerequisites

-1. Install [Ruby](https://rubyinstaller.org/downloads/), as well as have it install MSYS2 after installation.
+1. Install [Ruby][RubyInstallerDownloadPageUrl], as well as have it install MSYS2 after installation.
    - Use `ruby -v` to see which version is installed.
 1. Install the Jekyll gem using `gem install jekyll bundler`
    - Use `jekyll -v` to see which version of jekyll is installed.